Benjamin-K-Philip/FitTrack-Pro-/README.md

 ➤ **MySQL Database (fittrack_database_mysql_func_and_proc.sql)**
 This single SQL file builds the entire database and contains every structural element of the project.
 It is organized into clearly labelled sections:

- - **Database Creation:** Begins with CREATE DATABASE IF NOT EXISTS fittrack and USE fittrack to ensure a clean working environment.
+ - **Database Creation:** <br>
+ Begins with CREATE DATABASE IF NOT EXISTS fittrack and USE fittrack to ensure a clean working environment.
 Each table is dropped (with DROP TABLE IF EXISTS) in reverse dependency order before being created, so the script can be re-run safely.

  - **14 Tables (Normalized Schema):** <br>
 The schema is fully normalized with proper primary keys, foreign keys, CHECK constraints, UNIQUE constraints, and ON DELETE CASCADE rules.
 Following are the tables are: